PierreSenellart/provsql/doc/source/user/probabilities.rst

-that recover safety for query shapes the raw hierarchical criterion would reject (FD-aware reductions driven by primary keys / NOT-NULL UNIQUE constraints, constant selections, transparent deterministic relations, certain self-joins, UCQs with disjoint branches, …); see :ref:`safe-query-rewriter` in the developer documentation for the full set.
+that recover safety for query shapes the raw hierarchical criterion would reject (FD-aware reductions driven by primary keys / NOT-NULL UNIQUE constraints, constant selections, transparent deterministic relations, certain self-joins, UCQs with disjoint branches…); see :ref:`safe-query-rewriter` in the developer documentation for the full set.
 Queries outside the recognised class are passed through unchanged: the GUC enables an